 Let’s start with some quick background knowledge on your arm muscles.
 Your arm is made up of your bicep, a muscle that contracts your arm and is involved in any pulling motion and your triceps which are involved in all extensions of the arm and recruited in pushing movements.
-The common thought from rookie gym goers is that if they want big arms then you must train your biceps when in reality the triceps makes up 2/3 of your arm size.
+The common thought from rookie gym goers is that if they want big arms then you must train your biceps when in reality the triceps make up 2/3 of your arm size.

-Within the tricep muscle there are 3 heads, the lateral, the medial and the largest of the three, the long head.
+Within the tricep muscle, there are 3 heads, the lateral, the medial and the largest of the three, the long head.
 So if you want bigger arms it is important that you learn how to effectively train the biggest head of the muscle that makes up the majority of your arm size and that is what I will explain on for you.

 Training The Long Head Triceps

 The long head of the triceps is the largest and should be trained first when working arms so that it can be effectively used with the adequate load to gain maximum results.
 You can then work the surrounding muscles more effectively having pre-exhausted the long head.

 Take a narrow grip on a barbell, on most bars, this will be where the knurling begins and lower the bar just below your pecs keeping your elbows tucked close to your sides.
 This engages your triceps in the movement and prevents your chest from doing all of the work.
 A common mistake in this exercise is taking a grip too narrow, this puts a strain on your wrists and forearms without effectively working the triceps.

 Lay flat on the floor with a dumbbell either side of your head in the hammer position.
 Bend your arms up above your head and grip each dumbbell, now pull the dumbbells up in front of you and press them up until your arms are straight.
 Like a skull-crusher from the floor with a press at the end, then control the dumbbells back to their starting position and repeat.
 This exercise really stretches the long head and creates a serious burn in the muscle.